drewpotter/testing-code-and-tdd/slides.md

   end
 ```

+## 10 principles for testing
-This can also apply when logging in the user if they are supposed to be logged in for example in all tests of the same Ruby test file.
+5) DRY, Don't Repeat Yourself - this can also apply when logging in the user if they are supposed to be logged in for example in all tests of the same Ruby test file.

 ## 10 principles for testing